eddiebiv/CS225_PageRank/documents/proposal.md

 ```
 @return The ranked vectors (in terms of their probabilities)
 ```
-Getter function which fetches and returns the private variable `rankedList` of type `std::vector<double>` storing the ranks of each respective page.
+Getter function which fetches and returns the private variable `rankedList` of type `std::vector<double>` storing the ranks of each respective page after their respective rank is calculated.
+The values stored in `rankedList` are what gets compared to the expected PageRank vector in the test cases.
+The expected values in the test cases are calculated manually and allow us to confirm the accuracy of the program's calculations.

 `std::vector<std::vector<double>> colMatrixMul(std::vector<std::vector<double>>& A, std::vector<double>& B);`
 ```